jeffalstott/technologyspace/README.rst

 __ https://link.springer.com/article/10.1007/s11192-016-2107-y
 __ http://arxiv.org/abs/1509.07285

-Data: The Technology Space
+The Technology Space
 ====
-The data describing the technology space is available in `this Dropbox directory`__.
+The data describing the technology space are available on `Zenodo here`__ in output_data-technology_space.zip.
 The simplest data are the network as caculated with data from 1975-2010, which is recorded as CSVs.
 These are in three folders depending on what classification system you're using:
  - "USPC" (the United States Patent Classification System)
  - "IPC" (the International Patent Classification System, at the 3-digit level)
  - "IPC4" (the International Patent Classification System, at the 4-digit level)